 Historically, the first half of the year generally produces fewer gross new DISH TV subscriber activations than the second half of the year, as is typical in the pay-TV industry.
 In addition, the first and fourth quarters generally produce a lower DISH TV churn rate than the second and third quarters.
 However, in recent years, as the pay-TV industry has matured, we and our competitors increasingly must seek to attract a greater proportion of new subscribers from each other's existing subscriber bases rather than from first-time purchasers of pay-TV services.
 As a result, historical trends in seasonality described above may not be indicative of future trends.

 Our net SLING TV subscriber additions are impacted by, among other things, certain major sporting events and other major television events.
-Due to the COVID-19 pandemic the historical trends discussed above, for both gross new DISH TV subscriber activations and net SLING TV subscriber additions, may not be indicative of future trends.
+The first and third quarters generally produce higher gross new Retail Wireless subscribers.
+Due to the COVID-19 pandemic the historical trends discussed above, for both net Pay-TV subscriber additions and net Retail Wireless subscriber additions, may not be indicative of future trends.